oschonrock/binfuse/README.md

 The main classes are templated as follows to select underlying 8 or 16 bit filters, giving a 1/256 and 1/65536 chance of a false positive respectively.
-The persistent versions are also templated by the `mio::mmap::access_mode` to select source or sink:
+The persistent versions are also templated by the `mio::mmap::access_mode` to select read or write (AKA source or sink):

 ```C++
 namespace binfuse {